20% of profits from the sale of Aleppo soap will be sent to the Children’s Cancer Centre of Lebanon.

 The history of Aleppo soap goes back more than 5 thousand years to the city of Aleppo, Syria.
 It is the origin of the hard soaps used today throughout the world.
 Completely natural, this soap contains no synthetic additives or artificial colours or preservatives.
 In addition to the oil, the saponification process uses the added ingredients of Sodium Hydroxide (lye) and water.
 You can read a short history of soapmaking here.

 Soap boilers pour the mixture of the soap on to a flat surface, like a shallow swimming pool, and then leave it to cool and dry.
-There is a video showing how the soap is made here.
 The resulting block of green, fresh soap is then cut and branded with the maker’s stamp.
-It takes about six to nine months to dry on racks in well aerated arches, and gradually matures with age into the traditional shape that we see.
+It takes about six to nine months (sometimes up to 7 years) to dry on racks in well aerated arches, and gradually matures with age into the traditional shape that we see.

 Be aware of much cheaper soap marked as Aleppo Soap.
 This is either made in Turkey, or contains very little Laurel oil.
 Laurel oil can be over £100 a litre, hence the higher price for soap with greater percentage of Laurel oil